Hotel Rose: History

 In 2013, Bellevue, Washington-based Pineapple Hospitality acquired Hotel Fifty from Oly-IDA Hotels LLC, a joint venture between Coastal Hotel Group, IDA Riverfront LLC, and an Olympic Investors LLC affiliate.
 The hotel was rebranded as Hotel Rose.
 The lobby restaurant H5O Bistro was rebranded as the gastropub Bottle + Kitchen in June 2014.
+The restaurant's lobby was expanded at a slight cost to the dining room.